-No Deposit & Pre-Paid Electricity
+No Deposit & Pre-Paid Electricity in Texas

 As an electricity customer, it is so important to contact your utility or provider when financial problems arise.
 Most companies offer many different solutions to help customers keep their light on — especially electricity providers.

 Many electricity providers will offer options like no deposit or pre-paid electricity.
 These options give consumers the power to start a new plan without the need for costly and inconvenient deposits.

 Pre-paid electric plans allow customers to sign up for a contract without a long-term contract, deposit, or credit check.

 Pre-paid electric plans are very similar to pre-paid phone plans.
 When it comes to electricity, the customer is required to pay a small pre-payment amount towards their account to get the services up and running.